Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/bG40min-aptamer.md

 <p class="blowheader_box">Similar compound</p>
-<font><p>We used the PubChem database to screen compounds that were more similar to ATP, and selected the most similar compounds for display.
-For those without CAS numbers, we will supplement them with Pubchem CID.</p></font>
+<p>We used the PubChem database to screen compounds that were more similar to ATP, and selected the most similar compounds for display.
+For those without CAS numbers, we will supplement them with Pubchem CID.</p>
 <table class="table table-bordered" style="table-layout:fixed;width:auto;margin-left:auto;margin-right:auto;">
       <thead>
       <tr>